 Research & Education

 Research and education on heart disease and heart transplant outcomes are an important focus at the Johns Hopkins All Children's Heart Institute.
-We take part in the Pediatric Heart Transplant Study Research Consortium and the Society of Thoracic Surgeons Congenital Heart Surgery Database.
-We publish our research findings and we organize international seminars that bring together leaders in pediatric cardiology, heart surgery and transplantation to share innovative approaches to care.
+We take part in the Pediatric Heart Transplant Society Research Consortium and the Society of Thoracic Surgeons Congenital Heart Surgery Database.
+We publish our research findings, and we organize international seminars that bring together leaders in pediatric cardiology, heart surgery and transplantation to share innovative approaches to care.

 Our multidisciplinary team works together to meet your child's medical and developmental needs and provides you and your family with education and support.

 It’s a little easier when you know what to expect and where you will be staying.
 Our individual patient rooms can comfortably accommodate a child and both parents.

 Read inspiring stories about our Heart Transplant patients: